 In contrast, this course explores solutions based on the economist’s perspective that “people respond to incentives.”
 Here, you will apply micro-economic analysis to issues of organisational architecture.
 You use tools of economics to understand how self-interested individuals within organisations interact and how these interactions are controlled by corporate governance.
 The course argues that organisational architecture determines the firm’s success or failure – good design motivates self-interested individuals to make choices that increase firm value.

-Financial Statements and Control
+Financial Accounting and Analysis

 This course deals with two topics: an introduction to financial statement analysis; and an examination of the components of management control systems.